AsahiLinux/docs/Glossary.md

 If you want to collect a large set of terms specific to a sub-field (such as GPUs), feel free to create a separate page.

 ### 1
 * **1TR**: One True Recovery.
-The recovery partition in M1 Macs, running with full codesigning.
-Boot with the power button held down.
-You get root access, but you can only run software signed by Apple.
-From here you can change the Mac's security settings.
+This is what recoveryOS is called when you boot it by holding down the power button.
+This means you have asserted physical presence and you are running a fully Apple-trusted recovery environment, which gives you special powers, like the ability to install a custom OS.
+You get root access, but you can only run software signed by Apple, and if FileVault is enabled you first need to authenticate.

 ### A
 * **AGX**: The internal name for Apple's GPU series.